szaghi/FoBiS/README.md

 target=foo.f90
 output=FoO
 ```
-Note that due to the design-idea of this kind of fobos file only one default profile should be defined, but if other profiles (sections) are defined only the one named _default_ is used, whereas the others are ignored.
+Note that due to the design-idea of this kind of fobos file, only one default profile should be defined, but if other profiles (sections) are defined, only the one named _default_ is used, whereas the others are ignored.
 Moreover, the default profile can be placed everywhere into the file, it is not requested to be the first profile defined.
 Finally, if there is no section named default an error message is prompted, e.g.
 ```bash
 Error: fobos file has not "modes" section neither "default" one
 ```

-## many-building-profiles fobos file
+### many-building-profiles fobos file
-This kind of fobos file can have many different building profiles, as a consequence it is necessary a mechanism (a switch) to select one profile (in the following indicated as mode) respect the others.
-Such a switch mechanism is defined by a particular section defined into the fobos file, namely the section _modes_ that has only one option named again _modes_ which list the available modes defined into the fobos file, e.g.
+This kind of fobos file can have many different building profiles, as a consequence it is necessary a mechanism (a switch) to select one profile (in the following indicated as mode) respect to the others.
+Such a switch mechanism is defined by a particular section defined into the fobos file, namely the section _modes_, that has only one option named again _modes_, which lists the available modes defined into the fobos file, e.g.
 ```ini
 [modes]
 modes = debug-gnu realese-gnu dbg-intel